social-protocols/social-protocols.github.io/content/research-notes/2024-03-27-questions.md

-I keep coming back to the benefits of adding questions to our model.
-We've discussed this many times, but I wanted to review the idea.
-I don't think it needs to be part of the MVP but I think it probably one of the highest priority features.
-I added a research note with my thoughts.

 # Question Model

 Here's a review of an idea we have had for adding questions to our model and the possible benefits.